 This gives you a large number of solar cells exposed to the sun at all times (except

 small part of the total radiated energy to be directed toward the earth at all times.

 Omnidirectional antennas radiate only a small amount of energy toward the earth.

-system developed uses spin stabilization for orientation of the
+system developed uses spin stabilization for orientation of the satellite.
+It uses

-antennas and the communications package.
-After the satellite is stabilized in space, inner radial jets spin the inner platform.
+is stabilized in space, inner radial jets spin the inner platform.
 The inner platform

 is stationary with respect to earth and is oriented to such a position that the

 communications antennas point continuously toward the earth.
 This arrangement allows

 the use of high-gain directional antennas that concentrate the majority of the radiated

 The latest versions of communications satellites use a stationary platform with

 between and within regions of high traffic density.
 Two horn antennas provide for

 earth communications between facilities outside the narrow beam coverage.
 The antenna

 arrangement for these types of communications satellites is shown in figure 4-7.